norio6199/react-flexible-usestate/README.md

 ## Of course immutable

-Inside react-usestates we use [immer](https://github.com/immerjs/immer) to manage the state in an immutable.
+Inside react-flexible-usestate we use [immer](https://github.com/immerjs/immer) to manage the state in an immutable.

 ```ts
 // Can do it like this.